 07 of 08

 Toronto is filled with opportunities to learn something new, from sewing and knitting, to jewellery or soap making.
-While away your winter days by signing up for a class in something that interests you.
+While away the cold winter days by signing up for a class in something that interests you.
 Just a few fun examples of what you can learn in Toronto include knitting, sewing, soap making and other DIY body care and woodworking.

 08 of 08

-Like beer?
+Like craft beer?
 How about vinyl?
 Stay warm while combining your love of both with Albums & Ales night at Henderson Brewing Company in partnership with Dead Dog Records.
 The event takes place on the second Wednesday of every month from 6 to 9 p.m. for an evening of music courtesy of Dead Dog Records, snacks and Henderson beer.